Scaling can be a weighty subject…

 Vertically scaling using this pricing model is not viable for even the largest enterprises, and, honestly, there is a better and less expensive option.
 Furthermore, even assuming you could afford to vertically scale, there is still a hard limit to how far you can scale.

 For example, the largest M5 Series EC2 instance you can get is 384gb memory and 96 CPUs.
 If you need any more than that you either 1) find a higher level, more expensive system that can give you more, or 2) you cannot scale beyond that.
 Eventually though you will hit an upper limit that you cannot scale past.
-In A meme of Gru from Despicable Me saying “in terms of money, we have no
+In fact, assuming you could scale memory and CPU infinitely, you would still have network throughput to take into account.

 Obviously, after slamming vertical scaling, I should probably present a solution to the computational and monetary barriers I just dumped on you, right?